taustation-fan/taustation-fan.github.io/syndicates.md

 Syndicates gain experience points through member activity, and level up when the experience counter reaches 100%.

-So far, it is unclear what syndicate experience or levels is good for, except that syndicate levels are also grouped in tiers, and the syndicate gets another slot when ascending to another tier.
+So far, it is unclear what syndicate experience or levels are good for, except that syndicate levels are also grouped in tiers, and the syndicate gets another slot when ascending to another tier.

 ## Storage

-Each Syndicate automatically gets a shared storage unit in the Ruins area of the station where it was founded.
+Each Syndicate automatically gets a shared, insecure storage unit in the Ruins area of the station where it was founded.

 It is a *small* storage with 50 slots, which can be extended to 150